wp-plugins/gts-translation/readme.txt

 choose to publish the translated content immediately (raw MT output), or to only publish the translated content after it has been approved by a moderator.

-Current release supports English to French, Italian, German and Spanish only.
+Current release supports English to French, Italian, German, Spanish, and Russian only.

 == Installation ==